yogendra-rathore/ny-times-news-app/README.md

 ## Steps For Local Setup

-1)In Order to run this website on loca server first we need to make sure our backend server for jwt-token is up and running.
+In Order to run this website on loca server first we need to make sure our backend server for jwt-token is up and running.
-2)So in root directory first go to below mentiond folder
+- So in root directory first go to below mentiond folder
 - cd jwt-fake-server/fake-api-jwt-json-server-master/
 - npm install

-3)Once above step ran successfully then run below command-
+Once above step ran successfully then run below command-

 - node server.js
-4)It will up our fake-jwt-server
+It will up our fake-jwt-server

-5)Now for UI local setup-
+Now for UI local setup-
 - Go to root directory of project repo
 - npm install
 - ng serve and open localhost:4200